I3C (bus): Signal pins

-I3C uses same two signal pins as I²C, referred to as SCL (serial clock) and SDA (serial data).
+I3C uses the same two signal pins as I²C, referred to as SCL (serial clock) and SDA (serial data).
 The primary difference is that I²C operates them as open-drain outputs at all times, so its speed is limited by the resultant slow signal rise time.
 I3C uses open-drain mode when necessary for compatibility, but switches to push-pull outputs whenever possible, and includes protocol changes to make it possible more often than in I²C.